2020 Earth Optimism Lecture Series

 Speaker: Tom Jordan, Smithsonian Environmental Research Center

 Stream restorations, especially in urban watersheds, are a popular strategy for reducing nutrient loads to Chesapeake Bay.
 However, the latest research suggests their effectiveness can vary.
 In this talk, SERC nutrient ecologist Tom Jordan will compare two stream restorations his lab has been tracking: an urban one and a rural one.
-He’ll reveal the different approaches both restorations took, and how each measured up in terms of improving water quality.
+He’ll reveal the different approaches each restoration took, and how each measured up in terms of improving water quality.

-Global Trade, Ballast Water and Invasive Species on Ships
+CANCELED - Global Trade, Ballast Water and Invasive Species on Ships

 Tuesday, March 17, 7-8pm